 The student will have the opportunity to learn and practice the fundamentals of bowling.
 The student will be introduced to the history of the game, rules, equipment and lane specifications, scoring, handicap calculations, and operation of automatic scoring equipment.
 2 hrs./wk.
-HPER mini-courses meet an additional 16 hours on a modular schedule.
 This course will meet the general education requirement for Health and/or Physical Education.
-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to
+Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$34.